nosey-dewdrop/tarot-lady-fantasy/README.md

 ⋅˚₊‧ ୨୧ ‧₊˚ ⋅
-i think it turned out to be a website with JS!
+i think it turned out to be a website with JS! java is cool but not fun. i can't make my friends play with it.
 1. learn GUI.
 when a spread is done, it should be visible to the user.
 2. do not panic!!!!